Lavender

 ✂️ Pruning Management

-Pruning Purpose:Promote bushier growth and more flowers
+Pruning Purpose:Encourage bushier growth and more blooms

 Required Tools:Sharp pruning shears